asifprotick10/VIPCup2023/README.md

 # VIPCup2023
-This repo is for recognizing opthalmic biomarkers in OCT scans
+This repo is on the VIP Cup 2023 competition where we built a system to recognize opthalmic biomarkers in OCT scans using DL Models like ResNet101.